-- 2.1 It is the responsibility of the student to ensure his or her official e-mail address is functional and able to receive e-mail from San Diego State University.
-"Mailbox full," "user unknown" or spam blockers are not acceptable reasons for missing university messages. - 2.2 Each admitted and matriculated student is expected to check his or her official e-mail address in order to stay current with university communications.
+- 2.1.
+It is the responsibility of the student to ensure their official email address is functional and able to receive email from San Diego State University.
+"Mailbox full," "user unknown" or spam blockers are not acceptable reasons for missing university messages. - 2.2.
+Each admitted and matriculated student shall be responsible for checking their official email address in order to stay current with university communications.
+Students shall be expected to check their official email at least once per day during the academic term, as well as once per week during the three-week periods preceding and following the academic term.